amdelamar/blog/content/post/distributed-cron-with-akka-quartz.md

 }
 ```

 I left out a few minor details, but the idea here is I'm scheduling cron jobs on the JVM in long-running multi-threaded constructs called actors.
-I've completely cut out Metronome and the dependency on external scheduling services.
+I've completely cut out Metronome and the HTTP requests.

 We simply have one service to maintain instead of two: